AgustinSRG/genv/README.md

 ## Usage

 This library provides several functions that get environment variables and automatically parse them to different types.
-Ypu can also set defaultg values in case the variable is empty or missing.
+You can also set default values in case the variable is empty or missing.

 Here is en example usage